Board chair, pastor, writer, listener, intercultural trainer.

 On the odd occasion that he’s stationary, Sean lives in Germany with his extraordinary wife Monica, and with their trio of talented children spread across the UK and Germany.

-Force for positive change, community builder, author, artist.
+Board advisor, force for positive change, community builder, author, artist.

 Kelly Bean is a local and international leader and encourager, as well as an activist for positive change.
 From a panel at United Nations Commission on the Status of Women to mud huts in Rwanda, Kelly has the extraordinary capacity to form friendships and be at home anywhere.
 A change creator, Kelly uses her skill to partner and empower others, encouraging community building for the sake of a better world.